A Level Sociology

 All students studying A Levels should have at least five GCSEs at grade 9 – 5 in academic subjects, including English Language at grade 5.
 Two of these should be grade 6.
 Specifically for Sociology, you should have GCSE Maths at grade 5.

-Assessment is by examinations that may include short answer questions and extended writing.
-This is an essay based subject and you should be confident in writing long essays.
+AS and A Level Sociology assessment is by examinations that may include short answer questions and extended writing.
+This is an essay-based subject and you should be confident in writing long essays.

 Sociology is a subject that is accepted at all universities in most courses.
 Many students who take A Level Sociology go on to university to study it as their major choice.